 The Group engages in developing and commercializing of RNAi technology and multiple therapeutics with certain drug candidates in different preclinical and clinical stages.
-The Group incurred a net loss of US\$84,990,000 and a net operating cash outflow of US\$70,292,000 for the year ended December 31, 2023, and as of that date, the Group had cash and cash equivalents of US\$23,884,000.
+The Group incurred a net loss of US\$50,245,000 and a net operating cash outflow of US\$19,728,000 for the year ended December 31, 2024, and as of that date, the Group had net current liabilities of US\$17,767,000, net liabilities of US\$16,004,000 and cash and cash equivalents of US\$11,769,000.
 The Group's ability to continue as a going concern is highly dependent on its ability to maintain minimal cash outflows from operations and sufficient financing resources to meet its financial obligations as and when they fall due.
 The Group is actively improving the liquidity and cashflow by implementing different plans and measures, including, but not limited to, the followings:

-- (i) The Group is implementing restructuring initiatives to further streamline the organizational structure, enhance operational efficiency, and align its resources more effectively with the Group's strategic objectives to continue advancing its core products in order to reduce the cash outflow from the operating activities. - (ii) The directors of the Company will consider redeeming certain portion of the Fund (as defined in note 20) at a timing and process that will have the least impact to the redemption amount. - (iii) The Group's non-wholly owned subsidiary, RNAimmune, will continue to seek equity and other alternative financing, including but not limited to issuance of preference shares, to finance its own operations and meet its own financial obligations without relying on the additional financing support from the Group.
+- (i) The Group is implementing restructuring initiatives to further streamline the organizational structure, enhance operational efficiency, and align its resources more effectively with the Group's strategic objectives to continue advancing its core products in order to reduce the cash outflow from the operating activities; and - (ii) The Group's non-wholly owned subsidiary, RNAimmune, will continue to seek equity and other alternative financing, including but not limited to issuance of preference shares, to finance its own operations and meet its own financial obligations without relying on the additional financing support from the Group.